 Also, you can target spells cast by your allies with the dispel magic spell.
 If you would have successfully dispelled the spell, you can instead change its target or extend its duration.

 Greater Spell Steal.
 Starting at 18th level, you always have the spell steal spell prepared, and does not count against the number of spells prepared.
-The spell also costs 1 less mana point for you.
+The spell also costs 2 less mana points for you.

 Furthermore, your spell resistance ability is permanent.